ozone-io/bootstrap-chef-test-cookbooks/README.md

 * ntp 1.6.0 [cookbook link](http://community.opscode.com/cookbooks/ntp)

 ### Test-attributes
-The following contents of 'node.js' can be used with $chef-solo$ to install, run and configure nginx and ntp
+The following contents of 'node.js' can be used with $chef-solo$ to install, run and configure nginx and ntp and disable iptables.

     {
         "run_list": [
             "apt::default",
             "recipe[nginx]",
-            "recipe[ntp]"
+            "recipe[ntp]",
+            "recipe[iptables-stop]"
         ],
         "ntp": {
             "is_server": false,